 Because the Hub is a certified Z-Wave device, you can add it to another Z-Wave network.
-Note that adding a Hub to a different Z-Wave network will disconnect it from any previously connected Z-Wave devices, and they will have to be put through the exclusion process before being added to the network again.
+Note that you can only add a Hub to a different Z-Wave network if no Z-Wave devices have been added.
+Otherwise, you should remove all Z-Wave devices from the Hub first by putting them through a device exclusion.
 SmartThings strongly discourages adding the Hub to another Z-Wave network.
 We cannot offer support for disconnected Z-Wave devices or the inability to add devices through the Hub as a result of including the Hub into another Z-Wave network.

 Here are the steps to put the Hub into learn mode to receive network information from another Z-Wave controller:

-- In the SmartThings app, tap the menu (Android) / More (iOS)
+- In the SmartThings Classic app, tap the menu (Android) / More (iOS)